dappsar/dappsar/README.md

 ## Latest

-- Learning about web3 development
+- Learning about web3 development ([learning path](https://longhaired-slipper-994.notion.site/Ethereum-Master-roadmap-63bc8cdf21ac480790bc584b233910fc) that I'am following)
 - Developing in nextJs with javascript this site: [argentinadiving.com](https://argentinadiving.com)
 - Working as a Software Architect in differents projects for a global company